José Feliciano: Personal life

-Feliciano and Omillian dated 11 years before marrying in 1982.
-The couple have two sons, one daughter and reside in Weston, Connecticut.
+Feliciano and Omillian dated for 11 years before marrying in 1982.
+The couple has two sons and one daughter and resides in Weston, Connecticut.

-Parody
+Parody controversy

-In December 2009 a parody of "Feliz Navidad" titled "The Illegal Alien Christmas Song" was created by radio producers Matt Fox and A. J. Rice and posted on the website for Human Events, an American conservative political website.
-The parody, sung in English, played on the stereotype of Mexican immigrants as heavy drinkers and that illegal immigrants were going to "spread bubonic plague".
+In December 2009, a parody of "Feliz Navidad" titled "The Illegal Alien Christmas Song" was created by radio producers Matt Fox and A. J. Rice and posted on the website for Human Events, an American conservative political website.
+The parody, sung in English, played on the racial stereotype of Mexican immigrants as heavy drinkers and that illegal immigrants were going to "spread bubonic plague".

 Feliciano released a statement on December 23 on his official website:

-This song has always been a bridge to the cultures that are so dear to me, never as a vehicle for a political platform of racism and hate.
-It's disgusting and my only wish that my song and I are distanced from the whole affair as soon as possible.

 In a statement to the Associated Press the same day, Jed Babbin, Human Events site editor, apologized for "any offense that Mr. Feliciano may have taken from this parody" and removed it from the site.